larrykluger/Register-Plus-Redux/readme.txt

 = 3.7.3 =
 March 29, 2011 by radiok

-* Regression, Wordpress 3.1 does not resolve wp_enqueue_script problem, reverted code to 3.7.1
+* Regression, WordPress 3.1 does not resolve wp_enqueue_script problem, reverted code to 3.7.1

 = 3.7.2 =
 March 23, 2011 by radiok